Solver rewards

 To summarize, there is a simple strategy that guarantees positive expected profits to solvers.
 This strategy may not be optimal in uncompetitive auctions when the difference between the best and second best solution may be large.
 However, in these cases, deriving the optimal strategy is a very complex problem.
 We conclude by noting that most CoW Protocol batches are very competitive: the cap of on rewards is binding only in about 9% of auctions.

-Price estimation competition rewards (CIP-27)
+Price estimation competition rewards (CIPs 27, 57)

 The price estimation competition is a separate competition where solvers compete to provide the best response to a quote request.
 Quote requests look almost identical to single-order batch auctions, where there is only one order with a trivial limit price, and solvers propose executions of this order with the goal to maximize "out amount minus gas costs", in the case of a sell request, or minimize "in amount + gas costs" in the case of a buy request.